zhangbsn-gt/developer.gov.sg/collections/_guidelines/standards-and-best-practices/im8.md

 Technological disruptions and evolutions have drastically changed global industries, markets, and our way of life.
 To support the Singapore’s ambition to build a Smart Nation, the Government accelerated its digital transformation efforts to improve its service delivery, operations, and policy-making through the use of technology in a secure and cost-effective manner.

-The Instruction Manual for ICT&SS Management seeks to support Agencies as they adopt ICT&SS to enable their digital transformation.
+The Instruction Manual for ICT&SS Management (previously known as IM8) seeks to support Agencies as they adopt ICT&SS to enable their digital transformation.
 It provides guidance on best-in-class practices to uplift Agencies’ ICT capabilities, including a mix of ‘what’ and ‘how’ requirements with the risk areas tiered based on System Criticality, Security, and Sensitivity Classification.

 To maintain relevance when the rate of change in technological applications and practices is exponential, the Instruction Manual for ICT&SS Management is reviewed regularly to be benchmarked with the international standards and practices.